ibexa/documentation-developer/docs/guide/siteaccess.md

 ### Defining SiteAccess name

-In order to simplify the interface and create a better editorial experience, you can "hide" the SiteAccess code and substitute it with a human readable name of the website e.g. `Tastefull Planet`.
+In order to simplify the interface and create a better editorial experience, you can "hide" the SiteAccess code and substitute it with a human readable name of the website e.g. `Tasteful Planet`, `Page EN`.

 List of interfaces where you can apply SiteAccess names: